Young Fathers

 A boisterous and soulful record that bristles with more abrasive elements beneath the surface.

 Young Fathers are a multi-ethnic trio whose only white member raps.
-With their confrontational sound, they explore issues of race and identity, using music from a wide variety of genres to express how it feels to live in multicultural Scotland.
+The two black guys sing.
+They're a group who defy expectations with their confrontational sound, using music from various genres to explore race and identity in multicultural Scotland.

-The group grew up together in the tough surroundings of unwashed Edinburgh, where typical roles dictated by race and sex were strictly enforced.
+The group members grew up together in the tough surroundings of industrial Edinburgh, where typical roles dictated by race and sex were strictly enforced.
 They found common ground in a desire to rebel against this rigid system.
 As vocalist Graham Hastings told The New Statesman in 2015:

 "We weren't into the other side of hip hop, everyone being angry and calling each other f*****s the whole time.
 We hated the aggression.
 Because we knew the guys who were doing it and it was all fake, it was all emulated.
 Most of them were middle-class boys."

 The band secured critical success early, winning the Mercury Prize in 2014 with their boundary-breaking debut: Dead.
-Afterwards, the music industry expected them to fit into a neat category.
-Some people decided they were a hip hop group despite their use of angular guitars; they were praised by indie outlets while being ignored by specialist rap platforms.
+Afterwards, the music press expected them to fit into a neat category.
+Some people decided they were a hip hop group despite their use of angular guitars; indie outlets praised them, while they were ignored by specialist rap platforms.

-However, on their next LP, White Men Are Black Men Too (2015), the clash of styles only intensified.
-In order to challenge the idea that black and white are diametrically opposed social categories, Young Fathers used seemingly disparate musical styles, such as soul and punk, as a metaphor for these issues, allowing features of one genre to permeate another, and in doing so, blur the lines between them both.
+But on their next LP, White Men Are Black Men Too (2015), the clash of styles only intensified.
+In order to challenge the idea that black and white are diametrically opposed social categories, Young Fathers used seemingly disparate musical styles, such as soul and punk, as a metaphor for these issues, allowing features of one genre to permeate another, and in doing so, blurred the lines between the two.
+Effectively saying that music, like race, is more fluid than commonly acknowledged.

-For example, 'Old Rock n [sic] Roll' reminds us that the supposedly "white" genre is rooted in the passionate performances of black musicians, such as Little Richard and Fats Domino, by referencing the influential Congo Square in New Orleans.
+For example, 'Old Rock n Roll' reminds us that the supposedly 'white' genre is rooted in black music, such as Little Richard and Fats Domino, and references the influential Congo Square in New Orleans.
+The place is widely regarded as the birthplace of jazz, and as foundational in the development of blues and rock.

 "I'm tired of playing the good black...
 I'm tired of blaming the white man... some white men are black men too."

-This punk-rock refusal to accept pervading orthodoxy reflects how multicultural life can also be a clash, and is expressed in the overall texture of their music.
-Abrasive electronica rumbles underneath the majestic vocals of soul; industrial sounds of the city clatter into the rhythms of tribal drums.
-With their novel combinations of genre, Young Fathers show that to define is to restrict, and that the tools of our liberation lie in questioning these definitions.
+This punk-rock refusal to accept pervading orthodoxy reflects how real world multiculturalism isn't always smooth sailing, subtly acknowledging how ridiculous it is to expect every member of a particular race to share a political opinion or belief system.
+It is also expressed in the overall texture of the music.
+Abrasive electronica rumbles underneath majestic soul; industrial sounds of the city clatter against tribal drum patterns.
+With their novel combinations of genre, Young Fathers remind us that to define is to limit, and that true freedom comes from constant reinvention.

 Skills